fluffos/fluffos/docs/efun/strings/strcmp.md

 ### DESCRIPTION

-    This  implementatin  of  strcmp()  is  identical  to the one found in C libraries.
+    This  implementation  of  strcmp()  is  identical  to the one found in C libraries.
 If string one lexically precedes string two, then  strcmp() returns  a number less than 0.
 If the two strings have the same value, strcmp() returns 0.
 If string two lexically precedes string one,  then